Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Dispute Resolution Support Yes (Guidance for landlord-tenant disputes) Standard (General payment disputes) Standard (General payment disputes) Standard (General payment disputes)

-Payment Security & Compliance High (Bank-grade, tailored for rental transactions) High (Industry standard) High (Industry standard) High (Industry standard)
+Payment Security and Compliance High (Bank-grade, tailored for rental transactions) High (Industry standard) High (Industry standard) High (Industry standard)

 Ease of Setup for Landlords High (Tailored setup flow for property details) Moderate (General business setup) High (User-friendly interface) Moderate (Requires accounting setup)